UBC-MDS/introduction-machine-learning/doc/syllabus2.md

 - Explain different hyperparameters of `CountVectorizer`.
 - Use `ColumnTransformer` to build all our transformations together into one object and use it with `scikit-learn` pipelines.

 ## Module 7

-- Identify and reason when to trust and not trust reported accuracies
-- precision and recall
-- Data inbalance
+Learning Outcomes:

+- Explain why accuracy is not always the best metric in ML.
+- Explain components of a confusion matrix.
+- Define precision, recall, and f1-score and use them to evaluate different classifiers.
+- Identify whether there is class imbalance and whether you need to deal with it.
+- Explain and use the following methods to deal with data imbalance - `class_weight`
+- Appropriately select a scoring metric given a regression problem.
+- Interpret and communicate the meanings of different scoring metrics on regression problems.
+MSE, RMSE, $R^2$, MAPE

+Slide decks:
+1. Questioning accuracy - confusion matrix, Type I err type II error
+1. Precision, recall, f1-score.
+False positives
+1. Multi-class -> classification_report, confusion matrix, Macro average vs weighted average
-- MAPE?
+    -
+1. imbalanced datasets, and `class_weight`
+1. Regression measurements: MSE, RMSE, $R^2$, MAPE
+1. Passing different scoring methods ( `cross_validate` and `GridSearchCV`)

 ## Module 8

 - Explain the general intuition behind linear models
 - Explain the predict paradigm of linear models
-- Use scikit-learn's LogisticRegression classifier
+- Use scikit-learn's LogisticRegression classifier and ridge regression.
 - Use fit, predict, predict_proba
 - Use coef_ to interpret the model weights
-- Explain the advantages and limitations of linear classifiers
+- Explain the advantages and limitations of linear models

+Slide decks:
-1. Linear regression
+1. Linear regression predict paradigm (feat * coef + feat* coef ... etc)
 1. Coef_
 1. LogisticRegression
 1. `predict_proba`
+1. Multi-class regression -> coeficients (prob scores add to one pick largest.)